Acute Lymphocytic Leukemia (ALL): Newly Diagnosed

 Learning about treatment options

 To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your leukemia.
-This may involve getting some tests and working with more than one healthcare provider.
+This may involve getting some tests and working with more than 1 healthcare provider.

 It's important to talk with your healthcare providers about your treatment choices, their benefits, and their risks.
 Make sure you understand what treatment will be like.
 Ask questions if there is anything you are not sure about.
-In most cases ALL tends to grow quickly.
+In most cases, ALL tends to grow quickly.
 Because of this, it’s important to start treatment soon after you are diagnosed.

 Coping with cancer can be very stressful.
 Talk with your healthcare team about seeing a counselor.
 They can refer you to someone who can help.
 You can also visit support groups to talk with other people coping with your type of leukemia.
 Ask your healthcare team about local support groups.